SHOCK CINEMA

 PINOCCHIO IN OUTER SPACE (1964).

-Even during its initial release, this had kids squirming in their seats with discomfort (without even a Fast Forward button to ease the pain).
-Cheaply animated, numbingly inane and loaded with terrible songs ("It's a Goody Good Morning" will made you want to shove your head in the oven), this French-made fiasco should be force-fed to anyone who whines about how good animated films "used to be."
+Even during its initial release, this feature-length cartoon had kids squirming in their seats with discomfort (without even a Fast Forward button to ease the pain).
+Cheaply animated, numbingly inane and loaded with terrible songs ("It's a Goody Good Morning" will made you want to shove your head in the oven), this Belgian-American fiasco should be force-fed to anyone who whines about how good animated films "used to be."
 The storyline is pure schmaltz, with Pinnochio -- once changed into a real boy by the Blue Fairy -- reverting back into a puppet because of his rude behavior.
 And now, this talking chunk of wood has to again prove himself.
-After wasting his money on a hypnosis book, sold to him by a pair of con men (including a gouged beatnik named Mr. Groovy), Pinnochio decides to try out his half-baked powers on Monstro, a flying killer Space Whale, who comes complete with a rocket engine growing out of his back.
-With the help of an intergalactic space-reptile named Nurtle the "Twurtle" (voiced by Arnold Stang), Pinnochio heads on a quest to save the galaxy and turn back into a boy, with misadventures that include a visit to Mars and run-ins with gigantic sandcrabs.
+After wasting his money on a hypnosis book, sold to him by a pair of con men (including a gouteed beatnik named Mr. Groovy), Pinnochio decides to try out his half-baked powers on Monstro, a flying killer Space Whale, who comes complete with a rocket engine growing out of his back.
+With the help of an intergalactic space-reptile named Nurtle the "Twurtle" (voiced by future HERCULES IN NEW YORK co-star, Arnold Stang, best known for voicing Saturday morning TV's TOP CAT), Pinnochio heads on a quest to save the galaxy and turn back into a boy, with misadventures that include a visit to Mars and run-ins with gigantic sandcrabs.
 If any of this nonsense sounds remotely exciting -- it isn't!
 Monstro is about as terrifying as a Care Bear, and Pinnochio's cheery, gee-whiz attitude is so grating, you wish Nurtle would suddenly go psycho and chop him into kindling.
 The animation is sub-par for its time, but you won't notice, because you'll be too busy hurling MST3K-style insults at the screen.
-And though it was nice the movie acknowledges its Collodi source material, his credit is so teeny that you can't make it out on video.
+And though it was nice the movie acknowledges its Carlo Collodi source material, his credit is so teeny that you can't make it out on video.
 All in all, a dismal slice of soft-headed pabulum which tries to teach adolescent audiences all about being nice to one another, studying hard, and becoming a total lemming to society -- when we all know those kids would've preferred a little genuine humor and hardcore action for their Saturday matinee dollars.

 © 1998 by Steven Puchalski.